Admiral Wells

 The Admiral Wells is a public house in Holme, Huntingdonshire, now in Cambridgeshire.
-Nearby Holme Fen is 2.75 metres (9.0 feet) below sea level, and the Admiral Wells claims to be the lowest pub in Great Britain.
+Nearby Holme Fen is 2.75 metres (9.0 feet) below sea level, and the Admiral Wells has been confirmed the lowest pub in Great Britain.

 History

 In the late 1840s, William Wells, who had inherited the nearby Holmewood Hall from his father Captain William Wells, drained Whittlesey Mere.
 By 1852, the area was dry and available for agriculture.
 Using his new-found wealth, Wells built a pub on the land and named it The Admiral Wells after his grandfather, Thomas Wells.